NicholasMDH/CS530_Assignment_2/README.md

 3. The listing file, simply put, looks like the original SIC source file, but with the memory addresses and object code added

 What does it mean to process BYTE/WORD directives?
 1. The BYTE and WORD directives are used to allocate space in memory and define the initial values of data in the program.
-(Syntax Structure: "LABEL BYTE <data>") Note: BYTE also has flags to indicate data format.
+(Syntax Structure: "LABEL BYTE \<data\>") Note: BYTE also has flags to indicate data format.
 C = Character, X = Hexadecimal, B = Binary, D = Decimal, O = Octal
 2. When processing these directives: calculate the size of the data, reserve memory space, and initialize the allocated memory with the specified data values

 ## Other Questions:
 - How to generate object code?
+- What about the LITTAB?
+(Literal Tab)
+- What do the "+" and "#" symbols mean?

+### Chris notes
+- Store LITTAB and SYMTAB as maps from the string to whatever value we need
+-